Genealogy of the extremal process of the branching random walk

 \section{Introduction}

-A branching random walk on $\R$ is a discrete time particle process on the real line defined as follows.
+A branching random walk on $\R$ is a discrete time particle system on the real line, which can be defined as follows.
 It starts with a unique particle positioned at 0 at time 0.
-At each new time $n \in \N$, every particle alive at time $(n-1)$ dies, giving birth to children that are positioned according to i.i.d. versions of a random point measure, shifted by the position of their parent.
+At each new time $n \in \N$, each particle alive at time $(n-1)$ dies, giving birth to children that are positioned according to i.i.d. versions of a random point measure, shifted by the position of their parent.
 We denote by $\T$ the genealogical tree of the branching random walk.
 For $u \in \T$, we write $V(u)$ for the position of the particle $u$ and $|u|$ for the time at which $u$ is alive.
 The branching random walk is the random marked tree $(\T,V)$.